 The NSW Government is planning to upgrade McKanes Bridge over Coxs River on McKanes Falls Road at South Bowenfels.
 The proposed work includes strengthening of the existing bridge with a safer, stronger and more reliable bridge while still preserving the heritage aspects of the original.

-McKanes Bridge is one of NSW's oldest timber truss bridges
+McKanes Bridge is one the NSW’s oldest timber truss bridges.

 The proposal includes replacing old timber elements with new timber and new heritage sympathetic materials to strengthen the bridge, while still retaining the appearance and design of the original bridge.

-To facilitate the upgrade of the bridge it is proposed McKanes Falls Road would be closed to traffic for about 12 months, with a detour in place via Jenolan Caves Road and the Great Western Highway.
+To facilitate the upgrade of the bridge, it is proposed that McKanes Falls Road would be closed to traffic for about 12 months, with a detour in place via Jenolan Caves Road and the Great Western Highway.
 The detour is expected to add five minutes extra travel time.

-Roads and Maritime Services will continue to keep the community updated as the project progresses.
+Transport for NSW will continue to keep the community updated as the project progresses